alumae/kaldi-offline-transcriber/README.md

 modern distro should do.

-If you plan to process many recordings in parallel, we recoemmend to turn off hyperthreading in srver BIOS.
+If you plan to process many recordings in parallel, we recoemmend to turn off hyperthreading in server BIOS.
 This reduces the number of (virtual) cores by half, but should make processing faster, if you won't run more than `N` processes in parallel, where `N` is the number of physical cores.

-It is recommended to create a decicated user account for the transcription work.
+It is recommended (but not needed) to create a decicated user account for the transcription work.
 In the following we assume the user is `speech`, with a home directory `/home/speech`.

 ### Development tools ###

-  * C compiler, make, etc (the command `apt-get install build-essential` installs all this on Debian)
+  * C/C++ compiler, make, etc (the command `apt-get install build-essential` installs all this on Debian)
   * Perl

 ### Audio processing tools ###